tdillenbeck/insys-onboarding-service/README.md

 For more information on `weavelab.xyz`, see the projects [readme](https://gitlab.getweave.com/weave-lab/ops/xyz/blob/master/README.md).

+## Project Layout

+This project's folder structure is based on [Ben Johnson's standard package layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1).
+The `models.go` file in the top level directory contains the domain types and the `datastores.go` file containts the interfaces to interact with to domain types from the datastore.

+The main package can be found under the `cmd/` folder.

-## Database
+## Database Migrations
   This service uses the [goose](https://github.com/pressly/goose) library for running migrations.
 Mainly because it works with schema and doesn't pollute the public namespace.

   Before using goose, the use is responsible for setting up the database:
     1. CREATE DATABASE "insys-onboarding_dev"
     2. CREATE SCHEMA insys_onboarding;

 ### Creating a new migration

   ```
-  goose -dir dbconfig/migrations/ create MIGRATEION_NAME sql
+  goose -dir dbconfig/migrations/ create MIGRATION_NAME sql
   ```

   Add the SQL for up under the `-- +goose Up` comment.
 Add the SQL for the down under the `-- +goose Down` comment.